The European market potential for macadamia nuts

 Similar to other European countries, consumption of macadamia nuts in the Netherlands is increasing, driven by the healthy snacking trend and the usage of nuts as a substitute for animal proteins.
 They are mainly used as snacks, and very frequently sold in a mixture with other tree nuts in 150-200g packaging containers.
 Most of the quantities are sold as private labels packed by specialised companies (for example Foodtrend).
 Apart from snacking, macadamia nuts are increasingly being used as an ingredient, especially in cookies.

 Dutch consumers and traders of nuts are increasingly demanding sustainable and ethical sourcing.
 Sustainable sourcing in the Netherlands is strongly supported by several initiatives such as Sustainable Nut Initiative, Woord en Daad and Fair Match Support.
 One macadamia nut producer in Kenya (Jungle nuts) is a member of the Sustainable Nut Initiative, while Woord en Daad is launching a project to support macadamia nut farmers in Mozambique.

 Examples of Dutch macadamia nut importers include Catz International, Global Trading and Agency, Delinuts, Rhumveld and Nutland.
-The Netherlands is a highly demanding market, as the majority of macadamia nuts is sold to consumers as private label brands (brands of retailers).
+The Netherlands is a highly demanding market, as the majority of macadamia nuts is sold to consumers as private label brands (brands of retailers), such as of Albert Heijn or Jumbo.
 The consumption of unbranded, freshly roasted nuts (such as ones sold in paper bags) is also significant.
 An important shift is seen also in the usage of sea salt vs table salt and roasting vs frying in oil.